M-FAC: Efficient Matrix-Free Approximations of Second-Order Information: Experimental Validation

-Our first results are presented in Table~\ref{tab:optimizer-results} (left), where we examine the best Top-1 test accuracy obtained by each method, as well as its overhead relative to SGD.
+Our first results are presented in Table 4 (left), where we examine the best Top-1 test accuracy obtained by each method, as well as its overhead relative to SGD.
 For K-FAC, the best accuracy is obtained with batch size 1000, while all other methods operate on batch size 128.
 Similarly, GGT's best results are achieved with window size $m = 100$, while for M-FAC larger window sizes improve results; we use $m = 512$.
-Due to these discrepancies, we measure overheads with ``best accuracy'' settings and also in the same setup as M-FAC; the latter is given in parentheses.
-We emphasize the fact that, when available, we used the hyper-parameter values recommended by the authors for the given model and dataset; otherwise, for fairness, we perform exactly the same grid search process for the tuning of each method.
+Due to these discrepancies, we measure overheads with the ``best accuracy'' setting for each method but also in the same setup as M-FAC; the latter is given in brackets.

 In terms of accuracy, M-FAC scores highest in the ResNet20 experiment, and comes third, to tuned SGD and AdaHessian (performing almost the same), on ResNet32.
-The overhead of M-FAC is around $50\%$, which is much lower than AdaHessian, on par with K-FAC, but higher than GGT.
-However, these overheads are comparable only when GGT uses 5x less gradients (counter-intuitively, larger window sizes sometimes make results worse for GGT).
+The overhead of M-FAC is around $50\%$, which is lower than AdaHessian, on par with K-FAC, but higher than GGT.
+However, these overheads are comparable only when GGT uses $5 \times$ less gradients (surprisingly, larger window sizes yield worse results for GGT).
 On the same settings, M-FAC provides up to 5x lower overhead.
-We examined this performance gap in detail by breaking down performance per operation, and determined that the difference is due to: 1) the better performance of our dynamic algorithm relative to the SVD computation used by GGT; 2) the difference in complexity due to the $\Theta(dm^2)$ term in GGT, versus our $O(dm)$ term.
-Similarly, K-FAC's overhead for the same batch size as M-FAC would be substantially higher.
+This is due to (a) better performance of our dynamic algorithm relative to SVD and (b) the $\Theta(dm^2)$ term in GGT, versus our $O(dm)$ term.